yvettecook/HelloMetal/README.md

 # Hello Metal

-Learning about animations, graphics and Apple's MEtal framework.
+Learning about animations, graphics and Apple's Metal framework.

 Following this tutorial from Ray Wenderlich: